 Add sliced chili and coriander to the beetroot and put aside.

 In another bowl, add yogurt, sugar, salt, lemon juice and cumin powder.
 For the lemon juice, add according to your taste.
-The recipe uses 1 tablespoon while I use 1 teaspoon instead.
+The recipe uses 1 tablespoon while I use 1 teaspoon.
 Mix all the ingredients well.

-Then pour over beetroot mixture and mix well again.
+Then pour over beetroot mixture and mix to combine.
 Best serve chilled.
 Garnish with extra sprinkle of cumin.
 Easy right?